Ireland

 Travel Options

 The local airport is Kerry (KIR) which is approximately 30mins away.
 You may want to consider flying into Cork (ORK) or Shannon (SNN) both approximately 2.5hrs away, or Dublin (DUB) approximately 4.5hrs away.
-There are lots of public transport options from all of these airports to Killarney, or we can quote and arrange for private airport transfers on request
+There are lots of public transport options from all of these airports to Tralee, or we can quote and arrange for private airport transfers on request

 Please check with Skedaddle before booking any flights so that we can ensure they fit in with the holiday schedule.